DataShades/ckanext-files/README.md

 ### Multi-storage

-It's possible to use multiple storages at the same time and specify which one you want to use when uploading a file.
+It's possible to configure multiple storages at once and specify which one you want to use for the individual file upload.
 Up until now we used the following storage options:

 * `ckanext.files.storage.default.type`
 * `ckanext.files.storage.default.path`